-where phase space arguments on the right hand side have been omitted for brevity.
+where phase-space arguments on the right-hand side have been omitted for brevity.
 If one of the time arguments is shifted by the period of motion $T=\frac{2\pi}{\omega}$, the correlation function becomes

-Thus, the phase factor determining a self-adjoint extension has a non-trivial effect on time symmetries of observable correlations.
-This breaking of periodicity is in sharp contrast to correlation functions on the full phase space, where continuity of the wavefunction forces $\beta(J)=0$ and hence $C(t,t^\prime)=C(t+T,t^\prime)$.
+Thus, the phase factor determining a self-adjoint extension has a nontrivial effect on time symmetries of observable correlations.
+This breaking of periodicity is in sharp contrast with correlation functions on the full phase space, where continuity of the wave function forces $\beta(J)=0$ and hence $C(t,t^\prime)=C(t+T,t^\prime)$.

 The existence of a dynamical phase due to the boundary conditions is somewhat analogous to the Berry phase \citep{Samuel1988} and its classical equivalent the Hannay angle \citep{HANNAY1985}.
 The origin of these geometric phases is quite different, resulting from adiabatic holonomic variation of the Hamiltonian parameters.
 In both cases however, the naive expectation that the system will return to its original state (after either a single period of the motion, or returning to the original Hamiltonian parameters) is not always true.
-It is well known that for the simple harmonic oscillator, the geometric phase change is zero \citep{0305-4470-29-10-035}, whereas here a phase may be acquired by the choice of boundary conditions.
+It is well known that, for the simple harmonic oscillator, the geometric phase change is zero \citep{0305-4470-29-10-035}, whereas here a phase may be acquired by the choice of boundary conditions.

-\subsection{Entropy Conservation On The Half-Line}
+\subsection{Entropy conservation on the half-line}

 Angular restrictions in the action-angle coordinate system may correspond to unphysical restrictions in the momentum subspace of the phase space.
 A restriction purely in the coordinate of phase space may be obtained by choosing the boundaries